CQCL/pytket-workflows/pytket-ext-files/README.md

 #### Formatting

-All code should be formatted using [black](https://black.readthedocs.io/en/stable/), with default options.
+All code should be formatted using [ruff](https://docs.astral.sh/ruff/formatter/), with default options.
 This is checked on the CI.
-The CI is currently using version 20.8b1.

 #### Type annotation